gyb357/langchain_chatbot/README.md

      * How RAG Works

 4. **[Getting Started](#Getting-Started)**
-     * Running Environment
+     * 1. Check the Running Environment
-     * Libraries and Dependencies
+     * 2. Libraries and Dependencies
-     * Download the embedding models and LLMs
-     * Managing Configuration
+     * 3. Download LLMs and Managing Configuration
-     * Launching the Web Interface with Streamlit
+     * 4. Launching the Web Interface with Streamlit

 5. **[Project Structure](#Project-Structure)**